 Coaching Club to Success:

-Are you planning to earn your DTM by serving as a club coach?
-OR Are you a club officer looking for help to boost your struggling club out of the doldrums and into distinguished territory?
+Are you planning to earn your DTM by serving as a club coach; or are you a club officer looking for help to boost your struggling club out of the doldrums and into distinguished territory?
 Whichever it may be, this session is for you!
 Come learn about how club coaching can help you reach your personal and club goals.
 We’ll discuss the myths around coaching, specific techniques that empower clubs to make the most of the coaching relationship, and best of all, how to determine when you’ve successfully completed the relationship.
 The session is built to allow lots of interactivity and sharing.

 Club Conduct

-Wondering what “authority” you have, to keep your meetings free of disturbing members?
-Here is where you find out just how far you can go within Toastmasters International rules, to protect the environment of your clubs.
+Wondering what “authority” you have to keep your meetings free of disturbing members?
+Here is where you find out just how far you can go within Toastmasters International rules to protect the environment of your clubs.

 Team Building